Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-installation.md

 The installation of lidar2dems itself is straightforward, as it only consists of a Python library and some scripts.
 However, there are several required dependencies that need a more manual process.
 These installation notes are for Ubuntu 14.04, but should work for most debian-based linux systems.

 ## Easy Install
-For Ubuntu machines, save the [easy-install.sh](/lidar2dems/assets/easy-install.sh) script run it in a temporary working directory (it can be deleted afterward).
+For Ubuntu machines, save the [easy-install.sh](/lidar2dems/assets/easy-install.sh) script and run it in a temporary working directory (it can be deleted afterward).
 If the easy install process is sucessful, you can disregard the rest of these installation notes.

 The easy-install script installs all the necessary dependencies that are available from repositories.
 It also downloads the source for other packages, compiles, and installs them.
-Use the easy-install.sh script to customize for your own machine.
+Modify the easy-install.sh script to customize installation for your own machine.

 ## Manual Install